 Address for Central Bus Station: Șoseaua Orhideelor 49, București, România

-Do you prefer the full Caciulata package?
+Hotel IZVOARE Caciulata - Do you prefer the full Caciulata package?
 You can book your hotel as a spa package in one of the resorts.
-The good news is that these packages are all inclusive, and the pools, thermal springs and aqua park are just a short walk away from your room.
-These resort hotels might feel a little outdated and in my opinion, are a bit old school.
+The good news is that these packages are all-inclusive, and the pools, thermal springs and aqua park are just a short walk away from your room.
+Prices from £72 per night.
+Book Hotel Izvoare here.

 If you have a car, then going to a smaller bed and breakfast and being looked after by locals, in my opinion, is a far nicer option.
 You might be able to try traditional food and have a chat and get a few tips from the friendly hosts.
 You can always just pay as you go for both the aqua park and the thermal pools.